BGreen3/Writing-Project-Demo/README.md

 3. Writer 1- Review suggestions and then "Merge" and "commit" to make changes permanent

 Additional Possibilities:
-1. Introduce basic code to the studnets, such as formatting a paragraph.
+1. Introduce basic code to the students, such as formatting a paragraph.
-2. Expand collaboration to upper school coding class to have other students format stories, using code more extensively.
+2. Expand collaboration to Upper School coding class to have other students format stories, using code more extensively.
 3. "Publish" writing projects to public forum for a broader audience.